-ACCOUNTABILITY SPECIFIC RESPONSIBILITIES Direct Service Delivery Provision of timely telephone and or face to face responses to women who have or are experiencing family violence and require information, support and or referral to appropriate services. • Undertake comprehensive risk assessment with women based on her own assessment of her own and her children's' safety, the Common Risk Assessment Framework and your professional judgement as part of the initial contact.
+ACCOUNTABILITY SPECIFIC RESPONSIBILITIES Direct Service Delivery Provision of timely telephone, face-to-face and/or online responses to women who have experienced or are experiencing family violence and require information, support and/or referral to appropriate services. • Undertake comprehensive risk assessment (CRAF) with women based on her own assessment of her and her childrens' safety, evidence-based risk factors and worker professional judgement.
 Develop and review comprehensive safety plans with women and their children.
-Provision of advocacy on behalf of women and their children to promote access to required services. • Actively respond to referrals from a range of community and statutory organisations, prioritising women assessed at high and escalating risk of family violence.
-Short to medium term case work as appropriate.
-Administration Maintain concise, accurate and legible records, including case notes, completed forms and reports as required according to program guidelines.
-Maintain client files in a safe, secure place as per confidentiality policy.
-Maintain accurate statistical data as required by Berry Street and DHS.
-Undertake other duties as directed.
-Program Development • Establish effective working relationship with partner agencies providing services and support to women and children who have experienced family violence.
-Assist in the planning, development and reviewing of intake work policy and procedures as required.
+Provision of advocacy on behalf of women and their children to promote access to required services.
+Actively respond to referrals from a range of community and statutory organisations, prioritising women assessed at high and escalating risk of family violence.
+Participate in multi-agency triage and response approaches.
+Administration Maintain concise, accurate records on CSnet.
+Maintain accurate statistical data as required by Berry Street and DHHS.
+Program Development Effectively participate as part of an integrated Hume Moreland Team.
+Collaborate well with partner agencies providing services and support to women, and to women and children who have experienced family violence.
+Inform the planning, development and review of program policy and procedures as required.
 Other Berry Street supports White Ribbon, Australia's campaign to stop violence against women.
 There is an expectation that staff never commit, excuse or remain silent about violence against women.
-Berry Street are committed to the safety, participation and empowerment of all children, including those with a disability and culturally and/or linguistically diverse backgrounds.
+Berry Street is committed to the safety, participation and empowerment of all children, including those with a disability and culturally and/or linguistically diverse backgrounds.
 Berry Street are also committed to cultural safety, inclusion and empowerment of Aboriginal children, their families and communities.